surirohit/multi-camera-deeptam/README.md

 * __Images__: Data is the file path relative to the sequence directory name specified in the `config.yaml` file
 * __Groundtruth__: Data is the cartesian position and quaternion orientation of that particular camera (in world/camera frame)

+#### Single Camera Setup

 An example YAML configuration file for the RGBD Freiburg1 Desk Sequence is present [here](resources/hyperparameters/freiburg1_config.yaml).

 __NOTE:__ Please ensure that the sequence directory and camera intrinsics are correctly modified according to the dataset.

+#### Multiple Cameras Setup

+For multi-camera, an additional YAML file needs to be written which would contain the path to all the configuration files for all the cameras in the system.
+An example for the same for AirSim dataset is available [here](resources/hyperparameters/airsim/airsim_config.yaml).

 ## Installation Instructions:

 To install the virtual environment and all required dependencies, run: